deodandem/1134/content/docs/Schedule/_index.md

 Oct 16 -  Rest Day
 <p class = "descript">
 In honor of fall break, and Essay 2, there is nothing to do for today.<br>
-We will watch and discuss an episode from John Berger's <i>Ways of Seeing</i>.
+We will watch and discuss Episode 1 from John Berger's <i>Ways of Seeing</i>.
 </p>